idada29/Data-Visualization/Logistics Analysis/README.md

     1. Data Preparation
-       - Removing irrelevant data
+       - Removing irrelevant data - "Product Status", "Product Price", "Product Name", "Product Image", "Product Description", "Product Category Id", "Product  Card Id"
-       - Removed duplicates
+       - Removed duplicates: This was needed to create unique keys to merge tables on.
-       - Handled missing data
+       - Handled missing data - replaced nulls and empty cells
-       - Data type conversions
+       - Data type conversions.
-       - Validate data quality
+       - Validate data quality to check for completeness of the data.
-       - Standardize data to make naming convention useful for shape maps
+       - Standardize data in "Order Country" to make naming convention useful for shape maps.

     2. Data Modelling: In this model I used star method as it best suits the data, having a single fact table and multiple dimension tables around it.
        I joined the tables based on primary keys and secondary keys.